a-campbell1/andrew-campbell-capstone/README.old.md

 Problem
 Why is your app needed?
 Background information around any pain points or other reasons.

-To help now comers to photography with a idea of what to take pictures of and practice the skills and the settings of the camera.
+To help new comers to photography with a idea of what to take pictures of and practice the skills and the settings of the camera.

 User Profile
 Who will use your app?
 How will they use it?
 Any special considerations that your app must take into account.

-biginner photographers creating the idea of what you have in mind to the digital world of photography.
+biginner photographers creating the idea of what you have in mind to the digital world of digital photography.

 Features
 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe how these features are implemented, only what needs to be implemented.